Resources and Links: Programs

 Circles of Support and Accountability

-These circles across Canada aim to substantially reduce the risk of future victimization of community members by assisting, supporting and holding accountable released sex offenders in their task of integrating with the community and leading responsible and productive lives.
+These circles across Canada aim to substantially reduce the risk of future victimization of community members by assisting, supporting, and holding accountable released sex offenders in their task of integrating with the community and leading responsible and productive lives.

 EUROPE